-Kathy Orihuela, a teacher in the Elk Grove United School District in Sacramento, CA, attends the eleventh SEED New Leaders Week.
-Her participation leads to the Elk Grove SEED initiative in 1999.
+A teacher in the Elk Grove United School District in Sacramento, CA, attends the eleventh SEED New Leaders Week.
+Their participation leads to the Elk Grove SEED initiative in 1999.

 Brenda Flyswithhawks publishes "The Process of Knowing and Learning: An Academic and Cultural Awakening," in the Holistic Education Review.

 Emily Style publishes "Resources and Strategies for Doing Window and Mirror Curriculum Work," in Social Science Record.

 SEED celebrates ten years of SEED work with an all-SEED Reunion Conference, held from July 31- August 4 at the College of St. Catherine in St. Paul, Minnesota.

 Emily Style and Linda Powell Pruitt publish "In Our Own Hands: Diversity Literacy," in the New Jersey Project journal Transformations.